politician and journalist (1778-1817). Autograph letter signed. The Temple. 8vo. 1¾ pp. on bifolium. Mounted on backing paper.

 (90435/BN60137)

-To his friend the advocate Thomas Thomson (1768-1852) about their yearly meeting during summer holidays, and a trip Horner plans to go on with the author and judge John A. Murray: "You are now thinking, I hope, of your arrangements for coming to the south in the course of the long vacation.
-We never seem to have any intercourse except when we meet in the flesh; and I hope while we can move, we shall continue to hold that communication once at least every year.
+To his friend, the advocate Thomas Thomson (1768-1852), about their annual meeting during summer holidays and a trip Horner plans to go on with the author and judge John A. Murray: "You are now thinking, I hope, of your arrangements for coming to the south in the course of the long vacation.
+We never seem to have any intercourse except when we meet in the flesh; and I hope while we can move, we shall contrive to hold that communication once at least every year.
 Gout and rheumatism will come upon us soon enough [...]
 There will be no difficulty in getting chambers for you: or if you prefer being more to the westward, I shall have no objection to live in Albany, where Lord Webb is so kind as to let me have the use of his set of chambers [...]".